1276stella/databases/README.md

 # Databases

-This repo is split into _two_ sections, Relational Databases and You & Advance Data Storage.
+This repo is split into _two_ sections, Relational Databases & Advance Data Storage.
 You should work through them sequentially.

 There's a lot of material in this sprint.
 Before you dive in, take 5-10min with your pair to review all of the requirements